Military

 Election - 16 Dec 2012

 Japan is a constitutional monarchy with a parliamentary government.
 There is universal adult suffrage with a secret ballot for all elective offices.
-Sovereignty, previously embodied in the emperor, is vested in the Japanese people, and the Emperor is defined as the symbol of the state.
+Sovereignty, previously embodied in the emperor, is vested in the Japanese people.
+The Emperor is defined as the symbol of the state, and unlike other constitutional monarchies, plays no role in government.
 Japan's Government is a parliamentary democracy, with a House of Representatives (also known as the Lower House, elected at least every four years, with the possibility of snap elections at shorter intervals) and a House of Councillors (sometimes called the Upper House, who serve six year terms with fixed elections every three years).
 Executive power is vested in a cabinet composed of a prime minister and ministers of state, all of whom must be civilians.
 The prime minister must be a member of the Diet and is designated by his colleagues.
 The prime minister has the power to appoint and remove ministers, a majority of whom must be Diet members.

 NEWSLETTER